Revisiting critical orbits of test particles traveling in a black hole background: Charged particles traveling in a Reissner-Nordstr o m space-time

-Note that while the above equation may admit multiple solutions, only those satisfying the condition of $u_{c}^{-}<u_c<u_{c}^{+}$ being a triple root are valid.
+Note that, while the above equation may admit multiple solutions, only those with $u_c$ satisfying $u_{c}^{-}<u_c<u_{c}^{+}$ and corresponding to a triple root are valid.
 In particular, when $e=0$, the above equation reduces to

-This equation determined the minimal radius for a stable circular orbit in Reissner-Nordstr\"{o}m geometry.
-In the critical case (i), the planar orbital equation takes the form
+This equation determines the minimum radius of a stable circular orbit in Reissner-Nordstr\"{o}m geometry.
+In the critical case (i), the planar orbital equation takes the form: